Luke Raley Player Props: Rays vs. Diamondbacks

 Luke Raley At The Plate

-- In 31.0% of his games this season, Raley has had at least one RBI.
-He's picked up more than one in 12.1% and driven in three or more of his team's runs in three contests.
+- Raley has an RBI in 18 of 59 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.